kata-containers/community/CONTRIBUTING.md

 ### Verification

-Correct formatting of the PR patches is verified using the commit-message-check Github Action.
+Correct formatting of the PR patches is verified using the commit-message-check GitHub Action.

 ### Examples